metaplex-foundation/developer-hub/src/pages/guides/how-to-create-an-spl-token-on-solana.md

 description: Learn how to create an Spl Token on the Solana blockchain with Metaplex packages.
 # remember to update dates also in /components/guides/index.js
 created: '06-16-2024'
-updated: '06-18-2024'
+updated: '06-21-2024'
 ---

-To create a Fungible SPL Token on Solana using Metaplex packages you'll need to install the following via your package manager of choice.
+This guide walks you through setting up and minting your very own token on the Solana blockchain using Metaplex packages.

+## Prerequisite

+- Code Editor of your choice (recomended Visual Studio Code)
+- Node 18.x.x or above.

 ## Initial Setup